Research project on a music topic in the community. Students apply research methods and knowledge to a research project of their own design.

 - Learning Outcomes

-This paper will encourage students to have deep, coherent and extensive knowledge of the fundamental contribution of advanced research to the discipline of ethnomusicology and its study of community music and music in the community, namely to (graduate attributes are highlighted):
+This paper will encourage students to have deep, coherent and extensive knowledge of the fundamental contribution of research to the discipline of ethnomusicology and the study of community music and music in the community.
+Students who successfully complete this paper will:

-- Develop an advanced appreciation of music in the community by understanding music in its cultural context;
+- Develop an appreciation of music in the community by understanding music in its cultural context

-- Develop an advanced ability to study, interpret and comprehend music in the community through the discipline of ethnomusicology;
+- Develop an ability to study, interpret and comprehend music in the community through the discipline of ethnomusicology

-- Acquire advanced knowledge and skills when studying music in the community and be able to write about this field effectively;
+- Acquire knowledge and skills when studying music in the community and be able to write about this field effectively

-- Gain an advanced appreciation of scholarship on music in the community, including methods, theories and procedures relating to the field of ethnomusicology;
+- Gain an appreciation of scholarship on music in the community, including methods, theories and procedures relating to the field of ethnomusicology

-- Display advanced competency in working with others in classes (including fieldwork);
+- Display competency in working with others in classes (including fieldwork)